Forms and PDS

 ^ May be waived on application by completing the "Cruciate Ligament Form".
 Cruciate ligament coverage not available for Bronze Cover for Indoor Cats.

 As with most insurance products, there are certain situations where you will not be covered.
 Some general exclusions include (but are not limited to): pre-existing conditions, routine or preventative treatments (unless the optional non-insurance Routine Care benefit is selected), some elective treatments and procedures and breeding or obstetrics.

 There may also be specific exclusions which may apply to specific levels of Cover.
 Refer to the applicable Product Disclosure Statement for more information.

 For your convenience you can insure multiple pets under your Petinsurance.com.au policy.
 Each pet can have their own policy with their individual choice of cover.
 To activate a multi-pet policy, you will need to call into our friendly customer service team on 1300 855 663 who will be happy to organise it for you.

-You may pay your premiums either by credit card or direct debit and to make budgeting easy you can choose to pay monthly or annually at no extra cost.
+You may pay your premiums either by credit card or direct debit and to make budgeting easy you can choose to pay fortnightly, monthly or annually.